Rewards Credit Cards 101

 Is a rewards card right for you?

-Spending Power: Earning points means spending on your card.
+Spending Power: You earn points by using your card when you make purchases.
 If you don’t have the funds to spend on your card and pay it all off each month, it will make it hard to earn enough points to make your card worthwhile.

-Spending Habits: By thinking about where you spend the most on your credit card, you can choose the card that best rewards that spending.
+Spending Habits: By thinking about where you spend the most on your credit card, you can choose the card that best rewards your spending.
 Think supermarket shopping, travel spending and more.

 How do you choose the best rewards card for you?

-Rewards cards come in all shapes and sizes, which means they can suit different types of cardholder.
+Rewards cards come in all shapes and sizes, which means you’ll need to find one that works hardest for you.
 Fortunately, CreditCard.com.au makes it easy to compare the options side-by-side.
 But, what should you look for when you compare?

 Step 1.
-Estimate how much you will spend on the card each year.
+Estimate how much you’ll spend on the card each year.

 Step 2.
 Work out what that spend equates to in points.